jcoolah/CWA-bookfusion-sync/README.md

 ## What it does

 - Reads books tagged `bf` from your Calibre library database (`metadata.db`)
-- Uploads EPUB files to BookFusion via the Calibre API
+- Uploads ebook files to BookFusion via API
 - Removes the `bf` tag after successful upload
 - Provides a minimal UI to trigger sync and view results